udioeater/guild-docs/README.md

 ### Contributions

-If you find anything wrong or would like to contribute in any way, feel free to create a pull request/open an issue/send us a message.
+If you find anything wrong or would like to contribute in any way, feel free to

+* create a pull request,
+* open an issue, or
+* send us a message.

 Any and all comments are welcome!

 ### Running locally